Palatines: Re-settlement in Ireland

 In 1709, some 3,073 Palatines were transported to Ireland.
 Some 538 families were settled as agricultural tenants on the estates of Anglo-Irish landlords.
 However, many of the settlers failed to permanently establish themselves and 352 families were reported to have left their holdings, with many returning to England.
 By late 1711 only around 1,200 of the Palatines remained in Ireland.

 Some contemporary opinion blamed the Palatines for the failure of the settlement.
 William King, the Church of Ireland Archbishop of Dublin, said, "I conceive their design 'tis but to eat and drink at Her Majesty's cost, live idle and complain against those that maintain them."
 But the real reason for the failure was apparently lack of political support for the settlement from the High Church Tories, who generally opposed foreign involvement and saw the settlers as potential Dissenters rather than buttresses to their own established church.

 The Palatine settlement was successful in two areas: Counties Limerick and Wexford.
 In Limerick, 150 families were settled in 1712 on the lands of the Southwell family near Rathkeale.
 Within a short time, they had made a success of farming hemp, flax, and cattle.
 In Wexford about the same time, a large Palatine population was settled on the lands of Abel Ram, near Gorey.
 The distinctive Palatine way of life survived in these areas until well into the nineteenth century.
-Today, names of Palatine origin, such as Switzer, Hick, Ruttle, Sparling, Tesky, Fitzell, are dispersed throughout Ireland.
+Today, names of Palatine origin, such as Sholdice, Switzer, Hick, Ruttle, Sparling, Tesky, Fitzell and Gleasure are dispersed throughout Ireland.